vesoft-inc/nebula/docs/how-to-contribute.md

 ### Step 9: Get a code review

-Once your pull request has been opened, it will be assigned to at least one reviewers.
-Those reviewers will do a thorough code review, looking for correctness, bugs, opportunities for improvement, documentation and comments, and style.
+Once your pull request has been opened, it will be assigned to at least two reviewers.
+Those reviewers will do a thorough code review to ensure the changes meet the repository's contributing guidelines and other quality standards.

-Commit changes made in response to review comments to the same branch on your fork.

-Very small PRs are easy to review.
-Very large PRs are very difficult to review.